iamphedz/CookieCartJS/README.md

 # CookieCartJS
 A JavaScript-Based Shopping Cart.
 Cart instance is saved as cookie.
-Adjust its expiration on its Settings value.
+Adjust its expiration on its Settings.